libp2p/go-libp2p-daemon/specs/PUBSUB.md

 `PSRequest` messages have a `Type` parameter that specifies the specific query the client wishes to execute.

-All `PSRequest`s also take an optional timeout in seconds.

 ### Protocol Requests

 *Protocols described in pseudo-go.
 Items of the form [item, ...] are lists of